José Guadalupe Gallegos: Historical Society of New Mexico

 The Historical Society of New Mexico was initiated on December 15, 1859.
 A committee of five was appointed for the purpose of framing a Constitution and By Laws for the intended society.
 The committee members were Charles P. Clever, United States Marshal in Santa Fe; Facundo Pino, the brother of Nicolas Pino; W.J.
 Howard; José Guadalupe Gallegos; and Merrill Ashurst, Clever's sometime law partner.
 They were to report back with their recommendations a week later.
 On December 22 the report was read and adopted as amended.
 However, after protracted debates and on several articles, a new committee was appointed to reframe the Constitution.
 The second committee consisted of Col. John B. Grayson, Major J. L. Donaldson, Hon.
 K. Benedict, Dr. W. J. Sloan and C. P. Clever Esq.
 Clever was the only member from the previous committee that was retained.
-The new committee submitted its report December 26, 1859 endeavoring to "form an instrument, as plain, simple and comprehensible as possible, and in which every member of the committee concurs.
+The new committee submitted its report December 26, 1859, endeavoring to "form an instrument, as plain, simple and comprehensible as possible, and in which every member of the committee concurs.
 At the same time, it acknowledges its indebtedness to the labors of the previous Committee, several of whose ideas it has adopted. ...Although the subject of the By Laws was not referred to the Committee, it has drawn up a number, to facilitate the organization of the Society which are herewith submitted and unanimously recommended."
 The report was adopted and the society now had a constitution.
 It remained for the society to legally incorporate within the state, which it did with the help of Gallegos.
-The Act to Incorporate the Historical Society of New Mexico was passed February 2, 1860 and signed by José G. Gallegos as Territorial Legislature Council President.
+The Act to Incorporate the Historical Society of New Mexico was passed February 2, 1860, and signed by José G. Gallegos as Territorial Legislature Council President.
+In the Fourth Regular Meeting, April 30, 1860 J. G. Gallegos was appointed to Section lst—History, along with on.
+K. Benedict, Hon.
+S. M. Baird, Donaciano Vigil, Bishop Lamy, Serafin Ramirez, Charles P. Clever, A. De Marle and Major J. L. Donaldson.
+Other members were appointed to sections Geography, Indian Races, Geology and Mineralogy, Antiquities and Collections, Natural History, Agriculture, Statistics, Botany, Biography, Meteorology and Climatology.
 The Society suspended it activities in 1863 due to the Civil War.